bugzmanov/nes_ebook/src/chapter_7.md

 And here we are.
 Now we can play NES classics, using a keyboard.
 If you want to have a little bit of geeky fun, I highly recommend buying USB replicas of original NES controllers on Amazon.

+I'm not affiliated, I got [these ones](https://www.amazon.com/gp/product/B07M7SYX11/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)

-SDL2 fully supports gamepads, and with just a tiny adjustment in our game loop, we can have almost perfect NES experience.
+SDL2 fully supports [joysticks](https://docs.rs/sdl2/0.34.2/sdl2/joystick/struct.Joystick.html), and with just a tiny adjustment in our game loop, we can have almost perfect NES experience.

 <div style="text-align:center;"><img src="./images/ch7/image_2_rl.png" width="40%"/></div>